 Nowhere is Pinnacle's commitment to partnership more evident than in the City of Hollywood.
 In 2015, Pinnacle submitted a successful "Public-Private Partnership" (P3) Proposal to the City of Hollywood and the Hollywood Community Redevelopment Agency for the development of affordable senior housing on City and CRA-owned land.

 Pinnacle at Peacefield, a critical strategic redevelopment along Adams Street in the City of Hollywood, is the result of strategic planning and investment by the City and CRA over twenty years in the making.
-We believe that Pinnacle at Peacefield is the first P3-type venture for affordable housing in Broward County since the adoption of the state P3 law.
+We believe that Pinnacle at Peacefield is the first P3-type venture for affordable housing in the State of Florida since the adoption of the state P3 law.

-Pinnacle at Peacefield will offer 120 units of senior housing (age 62+) on land assembled by the City of Hollywood and the Hollywood CRA, less than a mile from Hollywood's downtown area and its iconic Young Circle.
+Pinnacle at Peacefield will offer 120 units of senior housing on land assembled by the City of Hollywood and the Hollywood CRA, less than a mile from Hollywood's downtown area and its iconic Young Circle.
 The community will offer the latest in quality affordable design, and each building will have its own dedicated common facilities, including a lounge/meeting space, computer center, outdoor patio, fitness facility and medical evaluation room.
 The development's name is derived from the ancestral home of one of America's Founding Fathers, John Adams.
 Construction is ongoing and completion is expected at the end of the first quarter of 2020.
+Pinnacle at Peacefield will open in the coming months and is nearly 50% pre-leased.